 Because of many things, Roanoke is a great place for families with children to consider.
 First of all, many other families with children live here, making Roanoke a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Roanoke has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Roanoke’s overall crime rate is lower than average for the country.

-The citizens of Roanoke are slightly better educated than the national average of 21.84% for all cities and towns, with 22.40% of adults in Roanoke having a bachelor's degree or advanced degree.
+The education level of Roanoke citizens is a little higher than the average for US cities and towns: 22.40% of adults in Roanoke have at least a bachelor's degree.

 The per capita income in Roanoke in 2022 was $33,146, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $132,584 for a family of four.
 However, Roanoke contains both very wealthy and poor people as well.